 Studio Firmano for the History of Medicine and Science – IT

-The Centre for the Study of Medicine and the Body in the Renaissance (CSMBR) pursues exclusively scientific and cultural goals and is open to scholars of any nationality, without discrimination of ethnicity, gender, age, political, religious, or sexual orientation.
+The centre is an independent institute of research open to scholars of any nationality, without discrimination of ethnicity, gender, age, political, religious, or sexual orientation.

-The CSMBRdoes not seek or promote any political goals; therefore the promotion of any activity or field of studies which is either directly or indirectly related to political aims of any nature (religious, social, economic, sexual, etc.) is structurally incompatible with the very mission of the Centre.
+The CSMBR neither seeks nor promotes any political goals.
+Advocacy research, as well as any activity or field of studies which is directly related to political aims of any nature (religious, social, economic, sexual, etc.), are therefore incompatible with its very mission.